Collection: Edwardian Engagement Rings

 Edwardian jewelry is renowned for its intricate filigree work, millegrain detailing, and intricate airy designs.
 Long chains, brooches in garland, bow and floral motifs set in ethereal openwork platinum settings often accented with luminous old European-cut diamonds and natural pearls reflect the sophisticated artistry of master jewelers who created these treasures to complement the highly fashionable and graceful, flowing silk, chiffon and embroidered fashions of King Edward VII's reign.

-Now quite rare, fine Edwardian jewelry was made possible by the use of the newly available material, platinum, a difficult metal to work with due to its density and hardness, but remarkable in its flexibility and ability, unlike softer gold, to withstand heat in the jewelry making process.
+Now quite rare, fine Edwardian jewelry was made possible by the use of the newly available material, platinum, a difficult metal to work with due to its density and hardness, but remarkable in its flexibility and unlike softer gold, its ability to withstand heat in the jewelry making process.
 These characteristics allowed for wonderful creativity and innovation by truly master jewelers.
 With the advent of propane in the 1970s platinum fabrication became much easier and is considered the metal of choice for fine diamond jewelry today.

-How does Beladora verify the authenticity of a piece?
+How does Beladora verify authenticity?

-If we have any doubts whatsoever as to authenticity, we submit the piece to the firm itself, be it Cartier, Van Cleef & Arpels, Verdura, David Webb and others.
+If we have any doubts whatsoever as to authenticity, we submit the piece to the relevant firm, be it Cartier, Van Cleef & Arpels, Verdura, David Webb and others.
 We also request the original bill of sale, box and papers for those items most commonly faked such as Cartier Love brackets and VCA Alhambra pieces.
 And just as banks know their customers, we, too, ensure we know enough about our clients to assure ourselves of their ownership and provenance.

 Our team of GIA-certified jewelry experts has such a well-regarded reputation in the international jewelry industry that we are frequently called upon to advise auction houses, appraisers and other dealers in matters of authenticity and value.